micmejia/bible-dump/NKJV/Matthew/Matt 16.md

 He answered and said to them, "When it is evening you say, '_It will be_ fair weather, for the sky is red';

 ###### 3
-and in the morning, '_It will be_ foul weather today, for the sky is red and threatening.' [^a]Hypocrites!
+and in the morning, '_It will be_ foul weather today, for the sky is red and threatening.'
+Hypocrites!
 You know how to discern the face of the sky, but you cannot _discern_ the signs of the times.

 ###### 4
-A wicked and adulterous generation seeks after a sign, and no sign shall be given to it except the sign of [^b]the prophet Jonah."
+A wicked and adulterous generation seeks after a sign, and no sign shall be given to it except the sign of the prophet Jonah."
 And He left them and departed. ## The Leaven of the Pharisees and Sadducees

 ###### 5
 Now when His disciples had come to the other side, they had forgotten to take bread.

 ###### 6
-Then Jesus said to them, "Take heed and beware of the [^c]leaven of the Pharisees and the Sadducees."
+Then Jesus said to them, "Take heed and beware of the leaven of the Pharisees and the Sadducees."

 ###### 7
 And they reasoned among themselves, saying, "_It is_ because we have taken no bread."

 ###### 8
-But Jesus, being aware of _it,_ said to them, "O you of little faith, why do you reason among yourselves because you [^d]have brought no bread?
+But Jesus, being aware of _it,_ said to them, "O you of little faith, why do you reason among yourselves because you have brought no bread?

 ###### 9
 Do you not yet understand, or remember the five loaves of the five thousand and how many baskets you took up?